AugustusClient/Augustus-Wiki/src/content/docs/intro/commonerrors.md

 <img src="https://i.imgur.com/9k10dqP.png">

 ### Login failed Invalid HWID
 Your HWID changed and you have to reset it.
 You get your own HWID reset every 14 day.
-You can do the change on your own in the designated HWID change tab in the launcher.
-After you did that there will be the 14 day HWID reset cooldown.
-That cooldown can be reset by admins when making a ticket and explaining why you need another one
 <img src="https://i.imgur.com/j4Egqx7.png">

 ### Login failed: username does not exist